-Trade Details Hours 1 Fitting:Use and setting of fitting tools for chipping, cutting, filing, 10 marking, center punching, drilling, and tapping.
-Term work to include one job involving following operations: filing to size, one simple male- female joint, drilling and tapping 2 Hardware and Networking: Dismantling of a Personal Computer 8 (PC), Identification of Components of a PC such as power supply, motherboard, processor, hard disk, memory (RAM, ROM), CMOS battery, CD drive, monitor, keyboard, mouse, printer, scanner, pen drives, disk drives etc. Assembling of PC, Installation of Operating System (Any one) and Device drivers, Boot-up sequence.
-Installation of application software (at least one) Basic troubleshooting and maintenance Identification of network components: LAN card, wireless card, switch, hub, router, different types of network cables (straight cables, crossover cables, rollover cables) Basic networking and crimping.
-NOTE: Hands on experience to be given in a group of not more than four students 3 Welding: Edge preparation for welding jobs.
-Arc welding for different 6 job like, Lap welding of two plates, butt welding of plates with simple cover, arc welding to join plates at right angles.
-4 Machine Shop: At least one turning job is to be demonstrated and 6 simple job to be made for Term Work in a group of 4 students.
-5 Plumbing: Use of plumbing tools, spanners, wrenches, threading dies, 6 demonstration of preparation of a domestic line involving fixing of a water tap and use of coupling, elbow, tee, and union etc. 6 Adaptive Manufacturing Technology: History of adaptive 6 manufacturing, 3D Printer: - how a 3D printer works, Parts of 3D Printer and their functions, Constructional details of 3D printer.
+Trade Details Hours 1 Fitting: Use and setting of fitting tools for chipping, cutting, filing, 10 marking, center punching, drilling, and tapping.
+Term work to include one job involving following operations: filing to size, one simple male- female joint, drilling and tapping 2 Hardware and Networking: Dismantling of a Personal Computer (PC), 8 Identification of Components of a PC such as power supply, motherboard, processor, hard disk, memory (RAM, ROM), CMOS battery, CD drive, monitor, keyboard, mouse, printer, scanner, pen drives, disk drives etc. Assembling of PC, Installation of Operating System (Any one) and Device drivers, Boot-up sequence.
+Installation of application software (at least one) Basic troubleshooting and maintenance Identification of network components: LAN card, wireless card, switch, hub, router, different types of network cables (straight cables, crossover cables, rollover cables) Basic networking and crimping. four students 2 Wednesday propagation for welding jobs.
+Are welding for different 6 3 weiding:Edge preparation for weiding jobs.
+Arc weiding for different 0 you like, Lap welding to join plates at right angles 4 Machina Shan: At least one turning job is to be demonstrated and 6 4 simple job to be made for Term Work in a group of 4 students.
+0 5 Plumbing: Use of plumbing tools, spanners, wrenches, threading dies, 6 demonstration of preparation of a domestic line involving fixing of a water tap and use of coupling, elbow, tee, and union etc. 6 Adaptive Manufacturing Technology:History of adaptive 6 manufacturing, 3D Printer: - how a 3D printer works, Parts of 3D Printer and their functions, Constructional details of 3D printer.